tbishaw-stat6250/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 3, Problem 1]

-- *Question* (ldai4-stat6250): Why it is a good idea to begin DATA and PROC step in column?
-- *Answer* (ldai4-stat6250): Because a consistent layout enhances readability and enables you to understand the program’s purpose.
+- *Question* (ldai4-stat6250): Why it is a good idea to begin DATA and PROC step in column?- *Answer* (ldai4-stat6250): Because a consistent layout enhances readability and enables you to understand the program’s purpose.

 [Course Textbook Chapter 3, Problem 2]